-- BA, Anthropology, Hamilton College
+- AB, Anthropology, Hamilton College

 - MA, Anthropology, University of Arizona

 I come to the fields of archaeology and environmental management less a scholar than a practitioner.
 Growing up in Colorado, I worked on ranches and land survey crews before stints as a crab fisher, wildland firefighter, archaeological field technician, and U.S. Bureau of Land Management staff archaeologist.
 These jobs prepared me to help the White Mountain Apache Tribe set up its Heritage Program and Historic Preservation Office.
 My duties as the Tribe’s HPO meant working with loggers, miners, livestock owners, well drillers, biologists, hydrologists, recreation managers, and road and community builders.
 Most of all, my responsibilities for helping manage lands under Apache ownership since time immemorial brought opportunities for me to listen, learn, and mobilize Ndee (Western Apache) values, interests and preferences.

 Service as a Tribal official, 1997–2005, and as a member of the Board of Directors for the Fort Apache Heritage Foundation, 1997–present, has also allowed me to keep at least two promises.
 The first was a personal pledge I made to the Tribe’s leadership to resign as THPO once the Apaches I was working with were able to run the office.
 The second is a career-scale practical promise: fulfill ethical mandates to use archaeological thinking, methods, places, and knowledge to serve living communities.